fallrisk/fallrisk.github.io/_posts/2016-09-30-Zephyr_OS_Adding_the_Atmel_SAM4S_Xplained.md

 "Atmel SAM4S Xplained".
 The depends statement need to be updated to the SoC on the SAM4S XPLD.
 This chip/soc configuration doesn't exist yet in
 <z/arch/arm/soc/>.
 It will after we finish with the board configuration.
 The
 chip on the SAM4S Xplained is the SAM4S16.
-So we change the depends statement to that, SOC\_ATMEL\_SAM4S16.
+So we change the "depends" statement to "SOC\_ATMEL\_SAM4S16".

 ## Kconfig\.defconfig

-On this file we need to change the "if" statement board variable to match the board variable we created in the file "Kconfig\.board".
-So we change it to BOARD\_ATMEL\_SAM4S\_XPLD.
-We will also change the option "default" from "arduino\_due" to "atmel\_sam4s\_xpld".
+In this file we need to change the "if" statement board variable to match the board variable we created in the file "Kconfig\.board".
+Change it to BOARD\_ATMEL\_SAM4S\_XPLD.
+Also change the option "default" from "arduino\_due" to "atmel\_sam4s\_xpld".

 ## Makefile

-The file Makefile requires no changes.
+The file "Makefile" requires no changes.

 ## pinmux\.c

-This file does adds a function to the OS that sets up some pin configurations specific to the board.
-Our chip though only has 3 PIOs, A, B, and C. So all parts in this file that have to do with D can be removed.
+This file adds a function to the OS that sets up some pin configurations specific to the board.
+Our chip only has 3 PIOs named, A, B, and C. So all references in this file that have to do with D should be removed.

-If you look at section 31.6.24 you can see that this chip has 4 possible settings instead of 2.
-The chip has A, B, C, or D, while the SAM3S only has A and B. Section 11.2 has a table of what the A, B, C, and D functions do for the different pins.
-The \_\_PIOm (m is A, B, C, etc.) structures come from the file
-<z/arch/arm/soc/atmel\_sam3/> which defines a bunch of helpful structures.
-We
-will be making our own similar file inside the directory
-<z/arch/arm/soc/atmel\_sam4/> in the SoC section of this article.
+If you look at section 31.6.24 of the SAM4S data sheet you can see that this chip has 4 possible settings instead of 2.
+The SAM4S has A, B, C, and D, while the SAM3S only has A and B. Section 11.2 of the SAM4S data sheet has a table of what the A, B, C, and D functions do for the different pins.
+The \_\_PIOm (m is A, B, C, etc.) structures come from the file <z/arch/arm/soc/atmel\_sam3/>, which defines a bunch of helpful structures.
+We will be making our own similar file inside the directory <z/arch/arm/soc/atmel\_sam4/> in the SoC section of this article.

 Now just after all the defaults have been read we will modify the code to what the board has the pins connected too.
 We read all the settings so we have a